 - Experiences are designed to develop clinical skills and competence

 - Curriculum and areas of emphasis are based on the individual resident's knowledge, skills and career aspirations, with each resident's experience customized to optimize his or her learning

 - Learning experience activities and objectives are designed to build upon past experiences

-- Model pharmacy practitioners with full-time practice and teaching responsibilities serve as preceptors for all learning experiences
+- Model pharmacy practitioners with full-time practice and teaching responsibilities serve as preceptors for all learning experiences to facilitate goal achievement

 - Elective learning experiences allow the resident to further pursue interests related to his or her individual career objectives